systemd/systemd/docs/CODING_STYLE.md

 - For every function you add, think about whether it is a "logging" function or a "non-logging" function.
-"Logging" functions do (non-debug) logging on their own, "non-logging" function never log on their own (except at debug level) and expect their callers to log.
+"Logging" functions do (non-debug) logging on their own, "non-logging" functions never log on their own (except at debug level) and expect their callers to log.
 All functions in "library" code, i.e. in `src/shared/` and suchlike must be "non-logging".
 Every time a "logging" function calls a "non-logging" function, it should log about the resulting